notdodgeball/vagrant-story-lua-script/README.md

 __out.lua__ is the file to replace the content of the original output.lua to enable drawing into the screen.

-Showcase video of older version:
+Showcase video of a older version:
 [![Showcase video](https://i3.ytimg.com/vi/Wyxv00NZJdc/maxresdefault.jpg)](https://youtu.be/Wyxv00NZJdc)

 ## Usage